jcamier/ai-policy-proposal/README.md

 ## Core Principles
 1. **Human dignity & agency first** — people remain accountable decision-makers for high-impact uses.
 2. **Preservation & planetary care** — prioritize safety of people, animals, and the biosphere.
-3. **Proportional, risk-based oversight** — obligations scale with *actual risk*, rather than simply following rules or checklists.
+3. **Proportional, risk-based oversight** — obligations scale with actual risk, rather than simply following rules or checklists.
 4. **Transparency & accountability** — clear documentation of intended use, data provenance, and known limits.
+5. **Respect for privacy & data rights** — individuals must retain control over their personal data, including informed consent, transparency in how data is used, and the ability to opt out where feasible.
-5. **Open, fair, and secure innovation** — protect competition, support interoperability, and deter misuse.
+6. **Open, fair, and secure innovation** — protect competition, support interoperability, and deter misuse.
-6. **Education & upskilling** — pair adoption with workforce transition plans so communities benefit.
+7. **Education & upskilling** — pair adoption with workforce transition plans so communities benefit.

 ---